-Albany Senior High School is located adjacent to the College.
-It caters for over 1,000 Year 7-12 students.
-It has a long and proud tradition of high academic achievement, sporting excellence and a comprehensive cultural life in the school.
+Albany Senior High School is located, adjacent to the College.
+It caters to over 1,000 Year 7-12 students.
+It has a long and proud tradition of high academic achievement, sporting excellence, and a comprehensive cultural life in the school.

 The school forms an integral part of the fabric of Albany and together they celebrate their students' many achievements.
 The community highly values the school's contribution to the many young people in its care.